bluerobotics/bluerobotics.github.io/fathom/index.md

 # Installation

-The _Fathom_ Tether can be installed into a watertight enclosure using the following procedure:
+## Stripping the Jacket

 1. Wearing a protective glove, bend the cable at the point that you want to cut.
 Bending the cable makes it easy to see when you have cut through the jacket.

 2. Using a knife, gently slice the jacket open using a sawing motion.
 Stop when the jacket opens and you can see the white Dacron fibers underneath the jacket.

 	<img src="/fathom/cad/tether-tutorial-3.PNG" class="img-responsive" style="max-width:700px"  />

-3. Turn the tether open and repeat on the other side.
+3. Turn the tether over and repeat on the other side.

 4. To remove the unneeded part of the jacket, lay the tether on a sturdy flat surface, then cut along the top of the part of the tether that you wish to remove.
 Take care not to cut deeper than the jacket.